FAQ - Frequently Asked Questions

 What type of support does the ride offer?

-The course will be marked, cue sheets will be provided, there will be 2 staffed & stocked aid stations (feed zones), there will be a post-ride party, and there will be broom wagons.
+There will be staffed & stocked aid stations (feed zones), riders will have access to GPS Files & the Ride With GPS App, there will be a post-ride party, Several Bike Shops are providing Technical Support, and there will be broom wagons.

 Will there be any SAG, Technical Support or Medical Services?

-All participants must bring spare tubes, tires, tools, and anything else you might think is required to perform repairs yourself.
+However, all participants must bring spare tubes, tires, tools, and anything else you might think is required to perform repairs yourself.
 Treat this like you would a normal training or club ride.
-We will however have a Broom Wagon which will sweep the course, and aid in repairs to the best of their abilities, but this is not the same as active mechanical support.

-There will not be emergency medical services on course; thus if you need or see some who requires immediate emergency medical attention, please use your cell to Dial 911.
+There will not be dedicated emergency medical services on course; thus, if you need or see some who requires immediate emergency medical attention, please use your cell phone to Dial 911.

 Is there an Entry Fee for the Hell of Hunterdon?